Rybelsus 7 mg (Semaglutide)

 -

-Individuals with medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)
+Those with personal or family history of medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome type 2 (MEN 2)

 -